danilotc/devdojoen-java/README.md

 1. [x] Java One For All 83 - Object Orientation - Enumeration pt 03 - Getting enumeration by attribute
 1. [x] Java One For All 84 - Object Orientation - Abstract classes pt 01
 1. [x] Java One For All 85 - Object Orientation - Abstract classes pt 02 - Abstract methods
+1. [x] Java One For All 86 - Object Orientation - Abstract classes pt 03 - Abstract methods rules

 ---